dexterpredictors/-UdacityDataScienceNanodegree_init_project/README.md

 1. Can we train a model which could predict review_scores_rating with mae < 10?
 2. Can we identify a useful set of features with meaningful impact on target?
-3. How do prices of apartments vary by number of beds available?¶
+3. How do prices of apartments vary by number of beds available?

 ## File Descriptions <a name="files"></a>